CBondK/litespeed-task/README.md

 This will allow extending the available options for deployment and will give us more dynamic provisioning.

 In case the optional values are not explicitly set, the default ones will be generated.
-The default Admin password will be printed during image provisioning.
+The default Admin useername and password will be printed during image provisioning.

 ____Please note that it is obligatory to place the trial.key to the directory where Dockerfile is located.____